 The American Empire

 Washington would be proud of the emerging American Empire.
-He warned of foreign entanglements and the risks of getting wrapped up in the ancient power struggles of Europe, where we would be used as a pawn on the global chessboard of some far more established power.
+He warned of foreign entanglements and the risks of getting wrapped up in the ancient power struggles of Europe, where the United States would be used as a pawn on the global chessboard of an established power.
 Times have changed.

 We are the Entaglement